 The Department of Music, Theatre & Dance at California State University, Los Angeles is part of the College of Arts and Letters.
 It is housed in a Fine Arts multiplex that includes the Music Building, State Playhouse, Music Hall and the Luckman Fine Arts Complex, with state of the art dance studios in Martin Luther King Hall.
 Extensive facilities include two black box theatres (the “Arena” and the “Nest”), a fully equipped recording studio, three dance studios in King Hall, two computer laboratories stocked with a full range of music and design software, a dedicated music keyboard instruction lab, several electronically equipped classrooms, dedicated choral and instrumental rehearsal halls, grand and baby grand piano studios, and individual practice rooms equipped with digital keyboards.

-The University Library houses the Mullins Music and Media Center with a music listening room, an array of special collections in the performing arts, a library of more than 11,000 recordings and scores, other media materials, and a large collection of books on music topics.
+The University Library has a vast collection of more than 11,000 recordings and scores, an array of special collections in the performing arts and a large collection of books on music topics.
 The library itself houses a collection of over one million books and journals, as well as films, newspapers, and federal documents.